+91 9212777224 Safari Booking

 Exploring Stay Options in Jim Corbett Tiger Reserve

 Jim Corbett National Park boasts an array of accommodations for those wondering where to stay.
-From plush resorts and hotels to immersive camps, every stay promises ultra-modern facilities and a unique experience with nature.
-Explore the finest hotels, resorts, camps, and forest lodges in Corbett National Park for an unforgettable retreat.
+Offering a range of options, from luxury resorts and hotels, to immersive camps, at Jim Corbett, every stay promises the best of facilities and a unique experience to stay among the wild.
+Stay at the finest hotels, resorts, camps, and forest lodges in Jim Corbett National Park for an unforgettable retreat with nature.

-• Luxury Resorts & Hotels in Corbett: Corbett boasts several high-end resorts offering luxurious amenities such as spa services, fine dining, and lavish rooms.
-These enhancements take your wildlife experience to an entirely new level.
+• Luxury Resorts & Hotels in Corbett: Jim Corbett has several high-end resorts that offer luxurious amenities such as spa services, fine dining, and lavish rooms, that will take your experience in the wild to an entirely different level.
 Many of these resorts are set in picturesque locations and deliver personalized services.

 • Forest Rest Houses in Corbett: Jim Corbett Tiger Reserve features forest guest houses in each of its safari zones.
-These government-run guesthouses, located within the park, provide basic amenities and are an excellent choice for budget-conscious travelers.
+These guesthouses are run by the government and are located within the park.
 Reservations can be made through the official forest department website or office.
 Among them, Dhikala is one of the most sought-after forest guest houses inside the Corbett Tiger Reserve.

 • Budget Hotels and Lodges in Corbett: Within Corbett tiger reserve, there are budget hotels that let you immerse in the nocturnal ambiance of the jungle without breaking the bank.
 Moreover, in nearby towns like Ramnagar and Dhikuli, a variety of budget hotels, lodges, and guesthouses are available, catering to travelers seeking economical options.